Michael Flynn Likens Dr. Fauci To Nazi Drs. Mengele And Szell

-Category: World Politics Hits: 11QAnon and Trump-coup supporter Flynn was probably seizing on the recent right-wing assault on Fauci over animal experiments the anti-vax science haters think justifies their demonization of the world’s top infectious disease specialist - for the real sin of daring to put medicine and public health over Trump.
+Category: World Politics Hits: 18QAnon and Trump-coup supporter Flynn was probably seizing on the recent right-wing assault on Fauci over animal experiments the anti-vax science haters think justifies their demonization of the world’s top infectious disease specialist - for the real sin of daring to put medicine and public health over Trump.
 I’m fine with objecting to animal experiments but, as PolitiFact makes clear, Dr. Anthony Fauci is no poster child for the widespread practice.
 But truth and facts are not the point, an excuse for demonization is.
 FLYNN: Fauci-ism is the component of the health side of fascism and Nazi-ism.
 And it really does have to do with eugenics.
 And Fauci, Dr. Fauci would be right in there with the same room with people like Dr. Mengele and Dr. Szell who worked for the Nazis at the time of Hitler’s, all of Hitler’s experimentation on human beings.
 Flynn compared Fauci to Dr. Szell, the fictional Nazi from the Marathon Man film, as long ago as June, long before the latest excuse for a Fauci pile-on.
 Michael Flynn just compared Dr. Fauci to Dr. Christian Szell, the Nazi doctor who removed gold teeth from Jews at Auschwitz. pic.twitter.com/ZivZwHfELF

 Read more https://crooksandliars.com/2021/10/michael-flynn-likens-dr-fauci-nazi-drs